Harsger/ROOTpostprocessing/README.txt

  no canvas is drawn and no PDF is created with this X-axis-range of output graphs can be controlled via
  <timeOffset> and <duration> (otherwise full data-set is stored)

+ if 'print' (without quotes) is given at position of <specifierListFile> PDF is created without further request from the user same procedure if more arguements are given after an <specifierListFile>

 ///////////////////////////////////////////////////////////////////////////////